 Step Nine: After two minutes, tilt the victim’s head back and put your ear to your mouth to check your breathing.
 Look for the rise and fall of the chest.
 If the victim breathes, do not continue CPR.
 If the victim is still not breathing, continue CPR with rescue breaths and chest compression until help arrives.

-Thanks to this amazing Atlanta custom built ins company for sponsoring today’s post!
+Thanks to this amazing Salem plumber for sponsoring today’s post!